-Massive fire leads to portion of I-85 collapse
+Massive fire leads portion of I-85 to collapse

-A massive fire underneath the overpass of I-85 North near Piedmont Road caused the collapse of the bridge and halting of traffic for miles.
+A massive fire underneath the overpass of I-85 North near Piedmont Road in Buckhead caused the collapse of the bridge during rush hour March 30 and is expected to impact commutes for a significant period of time.
 No injuries have been reported.

 Black plumes of smoke were coming from underneath the bridge at about 6:30 p.m. on Thursday, March 30, leading Atlanta Police and the Atlanta Fire Department to stop northbound and southbound traffic.
 The bridge collapsed about 7:30 p.m.

 Georgia Department of Transportation is reporting all lanes of I-85 from Downtown Connector to Ga.
 400 are closed.
-People are asked to use 511a.org for alternative routes.
+People are asked to use 511ga.org for alternative routes.

+Georgia DOT said the southbound I-85 Express Lane will operate at HOV3+ only from 6 a.m. to 10 a.m on Friday, March 31.
+Only vehicles with three or more occupants will be allowed to use this lane.
+Motorists will still need to use a Peach Pass to use the lane.
+The northbound Express Lane is not affected and will operate as normal.

 Atlanta public schools will be open Friday, March 31, but is still figuring out how buses will get to Buckhead’s North Atlanta cluster, according to APS tweets.